Comment on page

 This workflow is for hosting your own Terrastories server offline on a device like a mini-computer (NUC) running Linux.

-The Terrastories "Field Kit" hosting environment is designed to allow one mini-computer device to serve as a hotspot through which other devices can get access to Terrastories.
+The Terrastories "Field Kit" hosting environment is designed to allow one mini-computer device to serve Terrastories as an offline server accessible locally, or a mesh network.
+There are also some additional steps you can take to get the device to serve a hotspot through which other devices can get access to Terrastories.
 For more on how this works in practice, see Operating an offline Terrastories "Field Kit".

 The way to set this up requires use of command-line shell (sometimes known as terminal).
 Fortunately, we've made it easy to go through most of the process by means of an easy setup script.
 For anyone wishing to go through the setup process in a more granular way, please refer to our documentation for developers on Github.

-It is possible to install Terrastories on Windows or Mac OS; however, this workflow has only been fully tested on a Linux OS, specifically Ubuntu 18.04 - 22.04.
+It is possible to install Terrastories on Windows or Mac OS; however, this workflow has only been fully tested on a Linux OS.
 You may need to take different steps for some of the setup depending on the operating system; for example, the hosts and Hotspot network manager files may reside in a different location.

 Prerequisites

 • Install Docker: To install Terrastories, your operating system first has to have Docker installed.
-The current version of Docker being used to deploy Terrastories as of December 2022 is v20.10.12.
+The current version of Docker being used to deploy Terrastories as of February 2024 is v25.0.3.

-• Install Docker Compose: You also need Docker Compose v2 - v1 will not work with our Docker files.
-The current version of Docker Compose being used to deploy Terrastories as of December 2022 is v2.3.3
+• Install Docker Compose: You also need Docker Compose v2 (v1 will not work with our Docker files).
+The current version of Docker Compose being used to deploy Terrastories as of February 2024 is v2.24.5

-First, you need to create a fork of the Terrastories/terrastories repository.
-Now clone the repository locally to your computer.
-(Or, you can download Terrastories as a ZIP file from our Github repository to get the application.)
+Or, instead of running this command, you can also choose to use Git to clone the repository locally to your computer.
+(Or, you can download the offline field kit as a ZIP file from our Github repository to get the application.)
+And then, once in the directory, run bash install.sh.

 Additional steps for configuration